DevonSchwartz/COVIDStateTracker/README.md

 states.getDailyCaseCount(index) # returns the number of cases in a certain state that happen in a single day for a given COVID-19 data entry

+states.getDateIndex(date) # returns all the indexes of a given date in the dataframe in a list

+states.getStateIndex(state) # returns all the indexes of a given state in the dataframe in a list

 ```